martinbean/martinbean.dev/_posts/2019-11-07-using-value-objects-in-projects.md

 excerpt: Using value objects to give meaning to primitives in your projects.
 title: Using Value Objects to Give Meaning
 ---
-I’m currently re-building a video on demand platform I currently operate, [Your Fight Site VOD][1].
+I’m currently re-building a video on demand platform I operate, [Your Fight Site VOD][1].
 During the build, I’ve found myself using more and more _value objects_.

 If you’re unfamiliar with value objects, they’re simply objects that represent simple